ianw89/cgm-brush/README.md

 ## Input and Output Files

 By default, output files will be created in "\~/cgmbrush/var" and CGMBrush will look for input files (simulation halo tables, etc) from "\~/cgmbrush/sims".
 Unless this is desirable, you should set environment variables for CGMB_VAR_DIR and CGMB_SIMS_DIR.
 On linux or mac this could be done by adding "export CGMB_VAR_DIR='...'" to .bashrc, and on Windows via the System Properties / Environment Variables... dialog.
-Alternatively, you could update the values in settings.py of the cgmbrush library.
+Alternatively, you could update the values in settings.py of the cgmbrush library directly.

 ## Bolshoi Simulations Files